Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Pros

-- Third independent jackpot chance for the same 6 numbers
+- Third independent jackpot entry for the same 6 numbers

 - Smaller player base reduces jackpot split risk